 The relationship between how much money you’ll need in retirement and how much you’ve saved into your pension savings ahead of retirement is key.
 It can help determine the types of gains you might need to make or how much loss you’re able to accept from your investments.

 Making these kinds of decisions can be difficult and you might find it helps to speak to a financial adviser.

 Invest in an Investment Pathway through a pension plan

 What happens to my Investment Pathway after five years?

 Nothing.
-If your plans for the money left in your pension are the same, you don’t need to do anything.
+If your plans for the remaining pension money are the same you don’t need to do anything.
 You can keep the same Investment Pathway option, bearing in mind that both your investment choice and how much money you take out can affect how long your money will last.
 That’s why it’s a good idea to get into the habit of reviewing your choice on a regular basis to make sure that it still meets your needs.

 What if the Investment Pathway I have chosen is no longer right for my plans?

-You can change your investment choice at any time.
-So, if your plans have changed since you chose your Investment Pathway, you don’t need to remain in an investment option that might no longer be right for you.
-Reviewing your investment choice regularly could help you decide if you need to make a change.
+You can change your investments at any time.
+So, if your plans have changed since you chose your investment pathway you should review your investment choice to see if it’s still right for you.

 Do I have to remain in an Investment Pathway for five years?